48nes/member-management/README.md

 Tests were written using Django's test library.
 All tests can be run using `./manage.py test`.

+I have also tested directly on the test server to ensure that the web app is functional, although I have wiped the databases.

 ### To-Do

 - Cleaning of phone numbers to validate number while still retaining support for international numbers